 About

-Holly Fay’s artistic practice investigates the interconnectedness of natural phenomena, ecological system relationships, phenomenology, the lived environment, and the more-than-human world.
-Fay utilizes various media, with drawing serving as her principal medium.
-Employing direct media and processes, Fay produces works that encourage contemplative engagement and reflection on the foundational elements of the natural world that sustain us.
+Holly Fay’s artistic practice explores the interconnectedness of natural phenomena, ecological systems, phenomenology, the lived environment, and the more-than-human world.
+She is a multidisciplinary artist, with drawing as her primary medium.
+Using direct media and processes, Fay creates works that foster contemplative engagement and reflection on the fundamental elements of the natural world that sustain us.

-Holly has exhibited in Canada and internationally, most recently in exhibitions in Regina (Canada), Orillia (Canada), Baltimore (USA), Santa Fe (USA), and Lublin (Poland).
-Her work is included in both private and public collections and has been supported by grants from SK Arts and the Canada Council for the Arts.
+Holly has exhibited in Canada and internationally, most recently in shows in Regina (Canada), Orillia (Canada), Baltimore (USA), Santa Fe (USA), and Lublin (Poland).
+Her work is included in private and public collections and has received grants from SK Arts and the Canada Council for the Arts.
+She has participated in residencies in Canada, the USA, and Europe.
 In 2024, Holly was honoured with a fellowship residency from the Ucross Foundation.

 She holds an MFA from the University of Ulster in Belfast, Northern Ireland, and a BFA from the University of Regina, Canada.